-Abortion coverage will not be provided by the Exchange.
-John Kasich, Ohio’s Governor, signed a bill that prohibits the purchase of any policy in the Exchange that covers abortion.
+Abortion coverage will not be provided by Exchange plans in the Buckeye State.
+John Kasich, Ohio’s Governor, signed a bill that prohibits the purchase of any policy in the Marketplace that covers abortion.
 Naturally, opponents and supporters of the bill voiced their opinion on the legislation.

 The group “Ohio Right To Life” generally supports the bill, agreeing that consumers have a right to health care, but not at the expense of a “death to an innocent child.”
 The American Civil Liberties Union (ACLU) is not happy with the bill and has threatened to sue the state.
 Other smaller groups and organizations have also expressed strong opinions on this very contentious subject.

 One of the key issues is whether citizens of the state should be forced to pay for abortions if “Obamacare” is fully implemented.
 Individual states are allowed to exclude abortion from covered benefits if it is stipulated by law.
 This recently signed bill actually originated in 2010 and had both Democratic and Republican support in June of this year.
 It would not be surprising to see other states pass similar bills.

 Of course, the “Exchange” may never become a reality anyhow since it is part of the controversial Patient Protection And Affordable Care Act (also known as “Obamacare”).
 Currently, OH residents can purchase a wide variety of policies at affordable rates directly through our website or other insurers and brokers.
 The purchase process is relative simply and usually, experienced unbiased assistance is available.

 However, if the Ohio Health Insurance Exchange does ever go into effect (probably 2014 or perhaps earlier), consumers may not have the choices they have now, and may not enjoy the free advice of experienced licensed professionals.
 As a government-run entity, many questions still remain on how high medical rates will become and how quickly they’ll increase.